 SHARE THE LOVE: A SIB'S JOURNEY, PART II - JOURNEYING THROUGH ADULTHOOD TOGETHER

 December 18, 2013

 Join NDSS in welcoming Author, Adult Disability Advocate, Speaker and Certified Trainer Marianne Marts for an informative presentation covering issues unique to adult siblings of individuals with Down syndrome.
 We as siblings will be in the lives of our family members with special needs longer than anyone.
 We will be there after our parents are gone and special education services are a distant memory.
 If we are provided with support and information, we can help our siblings live a higher quality and productive life.
 Sharing our families journey I will help you understand the needs of siblings in addition to why & how to include us in the journey with balance.
 Finally providing necessary resources to help plan for success rather than crisis not “if” an emergency will happen but when it does.

 Presenter: Christine Waltermyer

-Join NDSS in welcoming nutrition expert Christine Waltermyer for an informative presentation on maximizing your child's potential by feeding them nutrient-dense foods.
+NDSS welcomed Christine Waltermyer for an informative presentation on maximizing your child's potential by feeding them nutrient-dense foods.
 Discover which foods deliver the most benefit to support your child's wellness.
 Food affects behavior, mood, mental focus, digestion and immunity.
 You will learn in this webinar how to seamlessly weave foods into your child's diet that you never dreamed they would eat, and that will support them to be as healthy as possible.